 In closing statements to supporters crowded around the capitol, current UFW President Theresa Romero shared that the author of the bill, Assemblymember Mark Stone (D-Santa Cruz), mentioned how “politicians move policy, and [the UFW] moves people.”
 While several communities came out to show their support and love for farmworkers, this march was a matter of equal voting rights protections for some of the most vulnerable and astoundingly undervalued workers.

-Yet again, despite the outpouring of support, Gov. Newsom announced Friday that he could not sign this bill in its current form, even though union leaders and the bill’s authors addressed the governor’s concerns from last year.
+Yet again, despite the outpouring of support, Gov. Newsom announced on the day that marchers reached the capitol that he could not sign this bill in its current form, even though union leaders and the bill’s authors addressed the governor’s concerns from last year.
 To add insult to injury, that same day, the winery co-founded by Newsom announced the purchase of a new $14.5 million vineyard in Napa.
 “We farmworkers work for him.
 It is unjust that he will continue to not give us his signature,” Napa farmworker Vianey Enriquez told the Richmond Pulse.